cmstead/JFP/_includes/content/api-index.md

 - Performance: O(n) (based on slice performance)
 - Signature: `*, array<*> => array<*>`
-- Behavior: `value to prepend, array to update => new extended array`
 - Description: Prepends value onto array of original values; this is a non-destructive action

 ~~~~